 The hymns from last Sunday were “What Can Wash Away My Sins, Nothing but the Blood of Jesus” and “How Great Thou Art” (YouTube video).

 Put the hymnal away — I can sing those by heart and from my heart.
-I still sing them with my mom who still love them and with dad who is surely watching from heaven — still praying for his boys.
+I still sing them mom and dad who is surely watching from heaven — still praying for their boys.

 What can wash away my sin?